How to combine alternative sweetners

 Example: if recipe calls for 2-1/2 cups of sugar: Blend together, 1 C erythritol, 1 C coconut palm sugar, ½ C organic sugar, 1/16 tsp stevia powder.

 Of course, you can create any combination you desire.
 You could use 2 ½ cups erythritol if diabetic.
-NOTE: If you eat alot of erythritol in a day you have have a gurggly stomach.
-Just as Xylitol has a laxative effect, a gurggly stomach is a potential side effect of erythritol.
+NOTE: If you eat alot of erythritol in a day you will have a gurgly stomach.
+Just as Xylitol has a laxative effect, a gurgly stomach is a potential side effect of erythritol.

 AGAIN, Erythritol, stevia and xylitol have a zero glycemic index.

 Coconut Palm Sugar is about 30 on the glycemic index.
-Now available in mainstream stores like Smiths, as well as, most natural, organic markets like Natural Grocers, Sprouts, Whole Foods, Cid's and Trader Joe's now carries this at a great price.
+Now available in mainstream stores like Smiths, as well as, most natural, organic markets like Natural Grocers, Sprouts, Whole Foods and even Trader Joe's now carries this at a great price.